 For the action strand of content, two key stats from the BBC’s research really resonated with us – the fact that young people didn’t have faith in older generations to effectively tackle the problem, and that they felt their voices we’re being heard.
 We wanted to make our content truly peer to peer and give the young people who are already leading this fight the platform to empower and inspire their peers.
 We reached out to a diverse group of sustainability and environmental influencers within the target age groups to lead our content and worked closely with them to create authentic, personable films focusing on specific areas of sustainability in everyday lives where huge difference can be made.
 Each film was led by a specific ‘expert’ from the group who could talk to their experiences in the area and give actionable advice and tips, before an open discussion between a number of participants about what works for them or areas they find challenging.

 We knew that in order to engage such a wide age range, we needed to create bespoke streams of content that would appeal to each specific group and give tips and advice that was appropriate for their age group.
-For the younger audience, we worked with families with younger children with a focus on how sustainability can be a whole family endeavour, for tweens and young teens we focused on how their interests and hobbies can become more sustainable and for the older age group we looked to show them how they can find their voice on the subject and spark change on a higher level. and We supported the ARUK team and partner agencies as they developed a creative theme for the campaign, knowing that we would also be responsible for developing key video content that would form parts of the user journey.
-We also wanted to ensure that the content was relata ble for all knowledge levels within the audience, so alongside our influencer experts, we included participants who were taking their first steps on their sustainability journey to show how even those who have little understanding or knowledge at the start can make real positive changes easily.
+For the younger audience, we worked with families with younger children with a focus on how sustainability can be a whole family endeavour, for tweens and young teens we focused on how their interests and hobbies could become more sustainable and for the older age group we looked to show them how they could find their voice on the subject and spark change on a higher level.
+We also wanted to ensure that the content was relatable for all knowledge levels within the audience, so alongside our influencer experts, we included participants who were taking their first steps on their sustainability journey to show how even those who have little understanding or knowledge at the start can make real positive changes easily.

 For the promotional content for the campaign, we wanted to partner our amazing young participants with more recognised sustainability names and faces across the BBC to strengthen the campaigns reach.
 We worked with the likes of Cel Spellman, Konnie Huq and Dr Amir Khan to create a suite of hero social content to launch the campaign, and followed this up with bespoke short form content to engage audiences across their native platforms such as Tik Tok and Instagram.